 c.
 School Board members shall refer all complaints to the proper school district administrators and shall not undertake independent investigation.

 3. School Board members shall treat all members of the public courteously and with respect and shall exercise reasonable courtesy in dealing with fellow School Board members, school district administrators and district staff.

 4. School Board members shall not compromise the integrity of the School Board by accepting, giving or soliciting any gratuity which could be reasonably interpreted as capable of influencing official acts or judgments.

 5. School Board members shall observe the confidentiality of information available to them due to their status as school board members, and shall not knowingly violate any legal restrictions for the release or dissemination of school district information.

 IV.
 Procedures For Administering Policy

-1. A warning of the individual school board member by the school board;
+1. A warning of the individual sSchool Board member by the School Board;

-4. Imposition of a one-time reduction in the individual school board member’s compensation in an amount determined by the school board; and
+4. Imposition of a one-time reduction in the individual School Board member’s compensation in an amount determined by the School Board; or

 Minn.
 Stat. § 123B.02, Subd.
 1 (School District Powers)